kaifishr/kaifishr.github.io/_posts/2021-12-10-relevance-propagation-pytorch.md

 ## Benchmark

 This LRP implementation is already reasonably fast.
 It should therefore also be possible to use this code in projects where it is intended to work in real time.
-Without relevance filter and with an RTX 2080 Ti graphics card I reach 53 FPS with the VGG-16.
+Without relevance filter I got 53 FPS with the VGG-16 on an RTX 2080 Ti graphics card.

-## Outlook
+## Discussion and Outlook

+The results show that adding a simple relevance filter can help to create better looking heatmaps that allow to make significantly better statements on the relevance of objects in the image.

 There are some open points how the implementation can be further imporved.
 First, the implementation should be more model agnostic.
-Here, implementing all network operations using the gradient trick would be an important step in this direction.Second, one would have to think about how to get a list with the activations of all operations of the original network.
+Here, implementing all network operations using the gradient trick would be an important step in this direction.
+Second, one would have to think about how to get a list with the activations of all operations of the original network.
 I tried using forward hooks but was not able to extract the activations if a torch function such as `torch.relu`, `torch.flatten`, etc., was called during the forward pass.

 ## Citation